caranicas/vite-leet-pad-ts/readme.md

 ### Tooling

 I built this using Vite.
-I didn't want to incur the bloat of a framework for this, but I also didn't want to struggle with the webpack configs for too much.
+I didn't want to incur the bloat of a framework,or tangentially related libraries, but I also didn't want to wrestle with the bable and/or webpack configs for too much.
+Vite offered a great place to start from.

-It uses the vanilla-ts vite stater, that was then modified to include jest and the accompanies ts libraries to faciliate testing.
+It uses the vanilla-ts vite stater, that was then modified to include jest and the accompanying ts libraries to faciliate testing.

 ### How to use